 Museums tend to close one day a week, generally on Mondays, and their core opening hours are 8–11am and 2–4pm.
 Temples and pagodas occasionally close for lunch but are otherwise open all week and don’t close until late evening.

-Local calls are easy to make and are often free, though you may be charged a small fee of a few thousand dong for the service.
-As in many countries, public phones are turning into battered monuments to outdated technology as mobile phones become ubiquitous (there’s now more than one phone per user in Vietnam).
-However, transport centres like airports and bus stations still maintain a few functioning machines, which accept only pre-paid phone cards, not coins.
+Mobile phones are as ubiquitous in Vietnam as they are everywhere else.
+However, transport centres like airports and bus stations still maintain a few functioning landline booths, which accept only pre-paid phone cards, not coins.
 All post offices also operate a public phone service, where the cost is displayed as you speak and you pay the cashier afterwards.
+Local calls are easy to make and are often free, though you may be charged a small fee for the service if, for example, you use the phone in a hotel lobby.

-If you want to use your own mobile phone in Vietnam, the simplest – and cheapest – thing to do is to buy a SIM card and a prepaid phone card locally.
-Both the big phone companies, Vinaphone (Wvinaphone.com.vn) and Mobiphone (Wmobiphone.com.vn), offer English-language support and similar prices, though Vinaphone perhaps has the edge for geographical coverage (which extends pretty much nationwide).
-At the time of writing, Vinaphone starter kits including a SIM card cost 120,000đ (with 100,000đ worth of calls credited to your account).
-Further prepaid cards are available in various sizes from 100,000đ to 500,000đ.
-Phone calls cost slightly more than from a land line, while sending an SMS message costs 100–300đ in Vietnam and about 2,500đ internationally.
-However, rates are falling rapidly as more competitors enter the increasingly deregulated market.
+If you want to use your own mobile phone in Vietnam, the simplest – and cheapest – thing to do is to buy a SIM card and a prepaid phone card locally (or even a phone, if your own is locked).
+Both the big phone companies, Vinaphone and Mobifone, offer English-language support and similar prices, though Vinaphone perhaps has the edge for geographical coverage (which extends pretty much nationwide).

 The other, far more expensive, option is to stick with your home service-provider – though you’ll need to check beforehand whether they offer international roaming services.